microchad/bw/src/routes/docs/download-the-entropy-grid-generator.md

 # Sparrow Wallet Integration

 ![Sparrow + Entropy Grid](/sparrow.png)
-<caption>Border Wallets is now a feature of Sparrow Wallet v 1.7.4</caption>
+<caption>Border Wallets is now a feature of Sparrow Wallet from v1.7.4 and above</caption>

 Sparrow Wallet has now implemented Border Wallets natively in its world-class desktop application.
 If you want the best experience for creating, saving, regenerating and using Border Wallets and Entropy Grids, this is our recommended approach.